DigitalHolography/Holovibes/DEVELOPERS.md

 2021-10-04: If you encounter the issue "clang_rt.asan_dbg_dynamic-x86_64.dll: cannot open shared object file: No such file or directory".
 You have to find the file and put it in your PATH or copy it into the build directory for it to work

+2021-11-09: If Qt6 has a problem with its qHashMulti function, go to the QtCore/qhashfunctions.h file, go to the qHashMulti function and remove the "#ifdef Q_QDOC size_t #else QtPrivate::QHashMultiReturnType<T...> #endif" to simply "size_t".

 ### Test suite

 #### Integration tests